RoSchmi/ProgramsXCode/README.md

 # ProgramsXCode

 This repo is mainly for personal use.
-It shows some examples I tested to be uses in my projects.
+It shows some examples I tested to be used in my projects.
 Should be only of limited use for others

 ### SwiftCallbackFromDetailPage